Understanding team maps

 And then you played isis, which is the same as gap.

-Please only state evidences that are tenable.
+Please only state evidences that are tenable.@moses_the_red said in Understanding team maps:

 I'm guessing some high rated ladder player jumped into a team game and got his ass kicked and then came up with this notion.
 Its bullshit.